ne-bulochkin/performance-challenge-andrei/README.md

 ## Tasks

-You have been tasked to scale Pleo from a tiny service with a few users to be able to serve thousands of customers concurrently.
+You have been tasked to scale Pleo from a tiny service with a few users to a system that should be able to serve thousands of customers concurrently.

 The goal of this challenge is to describe **what changes would you do to the system to support exponential growth** and **how will you make sure the system works as expected with those changes**.
 The task is intentionally vague but there are some things to have in mind: